What Is CBD Oil? Here’s What You Need to Know

 What is CBD oil used for?

-Some people hoping to add a little spring in their step (via better sleep, reducing anxiety, or easing muscle soreness) might drizzle a little oil into their smoothie or latte.
+Some people hoping for better sleep, reducing anxiety, or easing muscle soreness might drizzle a little oil into their smoothie or latte.
 They might also spot treat with a dab of CBD oil for pain in problematic areas.
 In the past several years, scientific published papers have researched how the compound might help with a spectrum of medical conditions, including anxiety, Alzheimer’s disease, addiction, inflammatory bowel disease, and fractures.

 “Scientists have been studying other constituents in the marijuana plant besides THC, and there has been an emerging interest in the medical community for a while,” says Ryan McLaughlin, assistant professor of integrative physiology and neuroscience at Washington State University in Pullman.
 (Here’s what doctors wish you knew about using CBD for anxiety.)

 CBD oil is not cheap.
 A vial containing 500 mg costs around $35.
 CBD extract—on its own or as part of a hemp extract, or even with a little THC, if you live in a marijuana-legal state—can be found in a variety of edibles, too, including honey and bitters.

 “Some products are of little clinical value,” says Joanne Miller, a certified nutritionist at Swanson Health Center in Costa Mesa, California.
 “But some can be a total game-changer in people’s lives.
 There are many, many applications.”